FAQS

 For personal loans, we work with lenders from various categories that are not as strict as a bank.

-For business loans, as an officer of the company, your ability to manage your personal finance is often taken into consideration.
-This is especially in Singapore where the officer of a company is often the guarantor as a “second line of defence” for the lender.
-Therefore, the chances of you securing a business loan could be lower or you may have to pay higher interest as a result of bad personal credit.
-Some companies may even swap their officers due to this reason.
+For business loans, as an officer of the company, your ability to manage your personal finances is often taken into consideration.
+This is especially true in Singapore, where company officers often act as guarantors — the “second line of defence” for lenders.
+If your company's financials are weak, your chances of securing a business loan may be lower, or you may face higher interest rates if your personal credit is poor.
+Some companies even change their appointed officers for this reason.

 Share on: